Cheltenham Festival 2024 race card and full four-day schedule

 Cheltenham Festival: Hundreds of spectators attend Gold Cup Day

-The horse racing season has fully hit its stride, with the great spectacle that is he Cheltenham Festival now underway.
+The horse racing season has fully hit its stride, with the great spectacle that is the Cheltenham Festival now underway.

 The Festival takes place over four days in March, starting with Champion Day, then it’s Style Wednesday on day two, and St Patrick’s Day falling on day three before finishing with Gold Cup Day.